Search within:

 Rural/Urban Collaborative

 The RUC seeks to integrate teacher preparation with schools, communities, and their leaders.
 It offers an exciting opportunity for all sophomores and juniors in the Department of Teacher Education to complete a field experience in an urban school setting.
-For more information, contact Dr. Lisa Harrison.
+For more information, contact Dr. Lisa Harrison (opens in a new window).

 Child Development Center

-The CDC is the early childhood laboratory with The Gladys W. and David H. Patton College of Education.
+The CDC is the early childhood laboratory of The Gladys W. and David H. Patton College of Education.
 As one of the only centers in the area that serves children ages six weeks to five years, it serves as a model for best practices in Southeastern Ohio.
-For more information, contact Kristin Mazzeo Barron
+For more information, contact Kristin Mazzeo Barron (opens in a new window)

 Consortium for Overseas Student Teaching(COST)